 Editing cards while viewing media files is more limited in Milanote, since visuals rather than text are the focus of the platform.
 There are no floating tabs, like in Scrintal, allowing you to navigate all over your board while continuing to watch a video, for example.

 It is also more difficult to have a holistic view of a board, since only columns can be collapsed, and not individual cards.
 Milanote has a maximum uploaded file size of just over fifty megabytes, which can be somewhat limiting.
 And there is no offline mode or mobile app to edit on the go (though both are in progress), which can be a dealbreaker for some working professionals.

 Scrintal is an early stage product and its team implements community feedback in product updates.
 It is younger and less tested than Milanote, meaning it has more areas for improvement.

 For example, the ability to annotate PDFs is a hugely important feature for research and note-taking purposes, and this functionality is not yet available in Scrintal (or Milanote).
-You can publish Scrintal boards, but Milanote has more advanced publishing and collaboration features that allow other platform users to comment, share, and edit boards in real time.
+You can publish Scrintal boards, but Milanote has more advanced publishing and collaboration features that allow other platform users to comment, or notify team members in the app.

-Integrations with a wide range of other apps like calendars, meeting platforms, and others that are used by knowledge workers on a daily basis are still being developed for Scrintal.
+Scrintal is soon introducing a Readwise integration that can be a game-changer but to be fair, integrations with a wide range of other apps like calendars, meeting platforms, and task management software are still being developed for Scrintal.
 Offline support and a mobile app are in the works in order to provide a competitive and uninterrupted experience.